gadse/gadse.github.io/README.md

 During the coming weeks, I'll to do some smal lunch break blog posts on recurring thoughts and lines of reasoning, such that I can explain them briefly and refer to blog posts instead of repeating them in full detail.

+**TODO**: Maybe I should switch to the project structure recommended by the theme author in order to get a proper blog rolling.

 # Role-Playing Games

 Greetings, Humanoid Life Form!
 You're probably reading this because you've been given this URL by someone you know.